 Here's how to protect yourself:

 In a common scam scenario, a timeshare reseller promises to hook you up with a buyer, but first you need to pay an upfront fee.
 Timeshare scammers often convince owners to pay large upfront fees by saying they have someone ready and willing to buy the property or that the timeshares would be sold in a specified period of time.
 Once the timeshare owner pays the fees, the scammers either disappear or claim that they were simply offering to advertise the timeshare unit and no buyer ever materializes.

 Many states have strict laws governing timeshare resales, including restrictions on collecting advance fees.
 Talk to an attorney in the state where the timeshare is located to find out about relevant laws.

-If you do decide to use a resale company, don’t sign a contract when you first meet with the company.
+If you do decide to use a resale company, don't sign a contract when you first meet with the company.
 Take the documents that the company provides with you when you leave the meeting so you can spend some time reading the fine print.
 If certain promises were made about selling the timeshare, make sure those promises are covered in the contract.
-You might want to review the contract and documents with an attorney.
+You should also review the contract and documents with an attorney.

 If you decide to pay a fee to a timeshare resale service to help you sell your timeshare, be sure you investigate it thoroughly before moving forward with the deal.
 Ask lots of questions and verify everything the company tells you.

 In some states, only licensed real estate brokers may list and sell timeshares for resale.
 If your state requires a real estate or timesharing sales license, check with the state's Department of Real Estate to make sure the agent has a valid license.
 If the agent is licensed, check to see if there have been any disciplinary actions taken against the agent.

 If you're thinking of using the services of a timeshare resale company, be sure to check the Better Business Bureau website for any complaints that might have been registered against the timeshare company.
 Don't do business with the company if there are grievances filed against it.